-The first ascent of this peak was in 1956 by T. Imanishi and Gyalzen Norbu (Japanese expedition).
-The peak was not climbed again until 1971 when a Japanese team made the second ascent.
-It was not until 1997 that Charlie Mace made the first American ascent.
-There are a half dozen established routes on the mountain today, the south face being arguably the toughest in climbing history.
-As of 2003, the peak has seen only 240 successful ascents and 52 fatalities, making it the 4th most dangerous 8000m peak, behind Annapurna, Nanga Parbat, and...
+The first successful ascent was made in 1956 by T. Imanishi and Gyalzen Norbu during a Japanese expedition.
+The peak remained unclimbed again until 1971, when another Japanese team completed the second ascent.
+The first American ascent was achieved in 1997 by Charlie Mace.
+Today, there are about six established climbing routes, with the south face considered one of the most challenging in mountaineering history.
+By 2003, Manaslu had recorded only 240 successful ascents and 52 fatalities, ranking it as the fourth most dangerous 8,000-meter peak, after Annapurna, Nanga Parbat, and another major Himalayan giant.

 Day 01: Arrival Kathmandu, transfer hotel